markafoltz/camera-effects/README.md

 This version lists the states to which that the Web application is allowed to transition.
 For example if the application is allowed to enable but not disable blur, `allowedStates` would contain `"enabled"`.
 If no state changes are allowed, then `allowedStates` is empty.
+This version is more extensible if more values are added to the `EffectState` enum.

 ```webidl
 partial dictionary MediaEffectInfo {